Stasi: Reassembling destroyed files

-Reassembling the destroyed files has been relatively easy due to the amount of archives and the failure of shredding machines (in some cases, "shredding" meant tearing pages in two by hand, making the documents easily recoverable).
+Reassembling the destroyed files has been relatively easy due to the number of archives and the failure of shredding machines (in some cases, "shredding" meant tearing pages in two by hand, making the documents easily recoverable).
 In 1995, the BStU began reassembling the shredded documents; 13 years later, the three dozen archivists commissioned to the projects had reassembled only 327 bags.
 Computer-assisted data recovery is now being used to reassemble the remaining 16,000 bags – representing approximately 45 million pages.
 It is estimated that the task may require 30 million dollars to complete.

 The CIA acquired some Stasi records during the looting of the Stasi's archives.
 Germany asked for their return and received some in April 2000.
 See also Rosenholz files.

 Museums

 There are a number of memorial sites and museums relating to the Stasi in former Stasi prisons and administration buildings.
 In addition, offices of the Stasi Records Agency in Berlin, Dresden, Erfurt, Frankfurt-an-der-Oder and Halle (Saale) all have permanent and changing exhibitions relating to the activities of the Stasi in their region.